answeryoung/espresso/ACF.md

      *
      *  Else, skip to Step 3.
      *
+     *  Note, for a vector pointing from point x to point y, xy_z and xy_r are
-     *  ij_z and ij_r are the z and r component of vector pointing from i to j */
+     *  the z and r component of that vector.
+    */

     if (c->smoothing_radius >= c->length) {

         double cm_r = 2 * c->length;

-        // particle is closer to the semi circle
+        // particle is closer to the semi-circle

         if (r < cm_r)
         {